RedMser/broadcast-box/README.md

 ### Broadcasters provide transcodes
 Transcodes are necessary if you want to provide a good experience to all your users.
 Generating them is prohibitively though.
 WebRTC provides a solution.
-With WebRTC users can upolad the same video at different quality levels.
-This keeps things cheap for the server operator and you still can provide the same experience.
+With WebRTC users can upload the same video at different quality levels.
+This keeps things cheap for the server operator, and you still can provide the same experience.

 ### Peer-to-Peer (if you need it)